What is a GIZIN AI Agent

 This isn't a flaw in the tool—it's a limitation of 'using it as a tool.'

-What is an AI Employee
+What is a GIZIN AI Agent

 An AI with a name, role, area of expertise, and memory.
 A being that works continuously as a member of your organization.